-Furthermore, depending on the state, safe haven providers must take the infant into custody, provide any necessary medical care, and do the following:
+Furthermore, depending on the state, safe haven service providers must take the infant into custody, provide any necessary medical care, and do the following:

 What Happens When You Relinquish an Unwanted Baby

-You also have the right to be informed by safe haven staff that by surrendering the child, you are releasing the child for adoption and that you have the right to petition the court in your state (within a set time period, like 28 days) to regain custody.
+You also have the right to be informed by safe haven staff that by surrendering the child, you are releasing the child for adoption and that you have the right to petition the court in your state (within a set time period, often 28 days) to regain custody.

 Safe haven laws have undergone much controversy.
-Critics believe that safe haven laws encourage easy baby disposal, while supporters believe the laws protect unwanted babies who might otherwise end up in dumpsters or along public roads.
-Furthermore, some critics argue that if the laws are too broad (like those previously in Nebraska) states will end up with unintended consequences - such as parents who leave older children and problem teenagers at door steps.
+Critics believe that safe haven laws encourage easy baby disposal, while supporters believe the laws protect unwanted babies from becoming abandoned babies who might end up in dumpsters or along public roads.
+These supporters also advocate that such laws prevent infanticide.

 Are You Protected by Safe Haven Laws?
 Get an Attorney's Help

 A family law attorney can explain the law and keep your information confidential.
-They may also be able to offer alternatives, such as deciding to give the baby up for adoption before it is born.
+They may also be able to offer alternatives, such as deciding to give the baby up for adoption when it is born.